DiegoAlfaroV/MoviesNow/README.md

 - Display the currently 10 most popular movies
 - Scroll down pagination to load 10 more movies
 - Search by keyword
+- Gets movies poster using The Open Movie Database API